 LET YOUR NATURE THRIVE | JoJo Bluemel

-In 2018 we featured a lovely woman — JoJo Bluemel — on our homepage and all over our marketing.
+In 2018 we featured a lovely model — JoJo Bluemel — on our homepage and all over our marketing.
 I was so excited to feature JoJo, who is trans, and “walk the walk” with our model diversity, but I was afraid that mentioning her transness would feel performative, tokenizing, or polarizing.
 The conversation also felt uncomfortable because while I thought of myself as supportive of trans rights, I hadn’t really done the work to understand what that meant.
 I justified my silence then, but I now see that I missed an opportunity to provide visibility, educate myself and others, and voice our unequivocal support for the trans community.

 I recently interviewed JoJo for our Let Your Nature Thrive series to finally tell her story.
-Having this conversation (two years later) and trying to find the right way to ask these questions was initially uncomfortable, as a cis woman with more than her fair share of blind spots.
+Having this conversation and trying to find the right way to ask these questions was initially uncomfortable, as a cis woman with more than her fair share of blind spots.
 But not as uncomfortable as the guilt I felt for not saying anything.
 Building a truly equitable society requires that we ask questions and dig deeper when avoidance feels like the easier option.
 Our discomfort pales in comparison to the trauma and violence experienced by LGBTQI+ and underserved communities every day — and our silence perpetuates their oppression.

 Please read JoJo’s thoughtful, informative interview, check out her amazing recommendations and resources, and commit with us to taking regular, direct action to contribute to the justice, liberation, de-stigmatization, and celebration of LGBTQI+ communities.